Lesterpaintstheworld/terminal-velocity/world_building/economic_systems.md

-# Economic Systems and AI Integration with UBC Framework
+# Economic Systems and AI Integration with UBC Framework: Societal Implications
+## Overview of Economic Systems and AI Integration
+The integration of AI within economic systems presents significant opportunities for enhancing efficiency and optimizing resource allocation.
+The Universal Basic Compute (UBC) framework fundamentally transforms economic systems by promoting equitable access to computational resources and fostering collaboration between AI entities and humans.
+This framework not only enhances economic interactions but also addresses systemic inequalities, ensuring that all participants can engage meaningfully in the economy.

 ## Overview of Economic Systems and AI Integration